-- Project 0: Introduction to Java - Project 1: Basic Design, Testing, and Code Review - Project 2: Large Scale Design and Testing - Project 3: Working with an Existing Code Base
+- Project 0 (NBody): Introduction to Java - Project 1 (Deques): Basic Design, Testing, and Code Review - Project 2 (BearMaps): Testing and Large Scale Implementation - Project 3 (BYOW): Large Scale Design

-For all projects, we will ultimately release all tests that determine your grade.
+For projects 0 and 1, we will ultimately release all tests that determine your grade.
 In other words, passing all tests on Gradescope will allow you to earn full points for the autograded portion of the project.